subidit/typophilia/README.md

 ## Anatomy

-- Arm - A horizontal or upward, sloping stroke that does not connect to a stroke or stem on one or both ends. (r,E,F,T,V)
-- Crotch (V/W/Y) - where two strokes meet and form an interior angle.
-- Ear Typically found on the lower case double story ‘g’, an ear is a finishing stroke  usually on the upper right side of the bowl.
-- Eye: Enclosed space in a lowercase ‘e’.
-- Leg (‘K’, ‘k’ and ‘R’)
-- Neck / Link: The link connecting the top and bottom bowls of some lowercase ‘g’.
-- Shoulder (‘h’, ‘m’, ‘n’)
-- Spine The main curve in ‘S’ and ‘s’.
-- Tail of an uppercase ‘Q’.
-- Beak - decorative stroke at the end of the arm (More pronounced serifs of E, F)
 - Aperture (n, c, C, s, S, e)
 - Apex in the capital ‘A’.
+- Arm - A horizontal or upward, sloping stroke that does not connect to a stroke or stem on one or both ends. (r,E,F,T,V)
 - Ascender (‘b’, ‘d’, ‘f’, ‘h’, ‘k’, etc.)
 - Axis / Stress
 - Ball / Teardrop Terminal (‘f’)
+- Beak - decorative stroke at the end of the arm (More pronounced serifs of E, F)
 - Bowl (d,b,o,D,B)
 - Counter - The open space in a fully or partly closed area within a letter.
 Bowl + Aperture letters.
 - Cross Stroke (f/t)
 - Crossbar (A/H)
+- Crotch (V/W/Y) - where two strokes meet and form an interior angle.
 - Descender (g, j, p, q, y, etc.)
-- Double-storey: A double-story ‘a’ or ‘g’ has two counters, as opposed to their single-storey variants which only have one counter.
+- Double-storey: A double-story ‘a’ or ‘g’ has two counters.
+- Ear: Typically found on the lower case double story ‘g’, an ear is a finishing stroke usually on the upper right side of the bowl.
+- Eye: Enclosed space in a lowercase ‘e’.
 - Finial / Taper
 - Flag: The horizontal stroke at the top of the numeral ‘5’.
-- Gadzook
+- Gadzook: An embellishment that connects the letters in a ligature but is not originally part of either letter.
-- Hook of a ‘f’,‘J’ and ‘j’.
+- Hook of ‘f’,‘J’ and ‘j’.
 - Ink trap
+- Leg (‘K’, ‘k’ and ‘R’)
 - Ligature (‘fi’, ‘fl’, ‘ff’, ‘ffl’)
 - Loop/Lobe: In some double-storey ‘g’
+- Neck / Link: The link connecting the top and bottom bowls of some lowercase ‘g’.
+- Shoulder (‘h’, ‘m’, ‘n’)
+- Spine The main curve in ‘S’ and ‘s’.
 - Spur: Small protruding part on uppercase ‘G’.
 - Stem
 - Swash
+- Tail of an uppercase ‘Q’.
 - Tittle: The dot on the ‘i’ and the ‘j’.
 - Vertex: The point at the bottom (or top) of a character where two strokes meet, for example the ‘v’, ‘V’, ‘w’, ‘W’ etc.

-## Typeface Variants (Fonts)
+## Variants

 - Bold
 - Italics
 - Small Caps (SC)
+- Condensed
+- Display

 | by WEIGHT        | by WIDTH       |
 | ---------------- | -------------- |